nmadam/YouDeserveBetterToday/README.md

 ### Problem Statement

-Create a website application for my friend to promote the new book she is writing, "You Deserve Better" under the psuedoname CJ Laclove.
+Create a website application for my friend to promote the new book she is writing, "You Deserve Better" under the pseudoname CJ Laclove.
 This website will contain a home page with a link to a form for the user to input their contact information with emphasis on email addresses.
 This data will be stored in a MySql database.
 The application will generate a "welcome" email to the new user.